 The Royal Welsh College of Music & Drama commissions each year 4-5 playwrights to write plays for productions both in Cardiff, and at The Gate Theatre, London, each location providing a showcase for the College’s acting talent.
 The Carne Trust provides £10,000 towards this exciting initiative called NEW.

 In tandem with the funding of directing workshops at The Sherman Theatre, Cardiff, The Trust also supports annual workshops for aspiring playwrights at the same venue.
-Under the leadership of emerging playwright and 2016 winner of the Pinter Award at the Royal Court, Brad Birch, participants are encouraged eventually to write a full-length play, one of which is selected for a professional rehearsed reading at the theatre.
-The winner also receives a £1,000 cash prize.
+Under the leadership of emerging playwright and 2016 winner of the Pinter Award at the Royal Court, Brad Birch, six young playwrights based in Wales will be mentored throughout 2018 by leading theatrical practitioners in the art of playwriting.
+They will each be encouraged to write a full length play, which will then receive a professional rehearsed reading before industry professionals at both The Sherman Theatre and Theatre503 in London.

 On an exceptional basis, The Carne Trust also provides part commissions for new plays by selected emerging playwrights, and contributes limited financial support to theatrical productions, especially those involving former beneficiaries.